eleksir/slackmetarep/README.md

 Main idea is to use it in automated CI process.

-## What this application is not for?

-It is not designed for large scale repositories or for use as a public service.

 ## How it works?

 Upload file to repository via PUT request: